TYPO3-Documentation/t3docs-screenshots/README.rst

       }
    }

-Along with the screenshot a reStructuredText file gets created automatically in the folder ``Images/Rst`` and can be used to include the screenshot comfortably into a documentation.
-The path can be changed by the action ``setScreenshotsRstPath`` and the automatic creation can be switched via action ``createScreenshotsRstFile``, e.g.
+Along with the screenshot a reStructuredText file gets created automatically in the folder ``Documentation/Images/Rst`` and can be used to include the screenshot comfortably into a documentation.
+The path can be changed by the actions ``setScreenshotsDocumentationPath`` and ``setScreenshotsRstPath`` and the automatic creation can be switched via action ``createScreenshotsRstFile``, e.g.

 .. code-block:: json